Fariz Najafov: Career and military service

 Fariz Najafov was appointed vice-president of Gabala Sports Club in 2008.
 Gabala SC achieved various milestones during Najafov's vice-presidency.
 During his tenure, Gabala FC became the third Azerbaijani football club to qualify for the group stage of the UEFA Europa League after Neftçi and Qarabağ in the 2015–2016 UEFA Europa League season.
-Also, in the Azerbaijani Premier League, Gabala finished the 2013–2014, 2014–2015, 2015–2016 seasons in third place, while in 2016–2017 and 2017–2018, it finished the league as a runners-up.
+Also, in the Azerbaijani Premier League, Gabala finished the 2013–2014, 2014–2015, 2015–2016 seasons in third place, while in 2016–2017 and 2017–2018, it finished the league as runners-up.
 On 18 April 2019, Najafov replaced Kamaladdin Heydarov's son Tale Heydarov and was appointed the President of Gabala Sports Club.
 On 11 July 2019, he was awarded the Azerbaijan Democratic Republic 100th anniversary medal.

 Fariz Najafov voluntarily joined the Azerbaijani forces as a reservist officer during the 2020 Nagorno-Karabakh war, which began on September 27, and continued his military service in the frontline during the war.